Don't leave your dog alone in a car.

-Unlike humans, dogs pant to help keep themselves cool.
-In a hot stuffy car dogs can’t cool down – leaving a window open or a sunshield on your windscreen won’t keep your car cool enough.
-Dogs die in hot cars.
+Dogs pant to keep cool.
+In hot stuffy cars dogs can’t cool down - leaving a window open or a sunshield on windscreens won’t keep your car cool enough.

-If you see a dog in a car on a warm day please call the Police on 999.
+If you see a dog in a car on a warm day, call the Police on 999.
 If the police are unable to attend, please call our 24-hour cruelty line 0300 1234 999.